jtr13/EDAV/_book/iris.md

 ***

-## Quick Note on Doing it the Lazy Way
+## Quick note on doing it the lazy way

 Shortcuts are your best friend to get work done faster.
 And they are easy to find.